Plugin creation guide#

 4. Handling the Plugin Install Script#

-If your new plugin needs to run some install scripts (e.g. to install a CLI tool, for example), you'll need to build your own version of BitOps locally.
+If your new plugin needs to run some install scripts (e.g. to install a CLI tool), you'll need to build your own version of BitOps locally.

 Note: For more information on how to do this, see plugins.